Gloria Davy: Early career: 1954–1961

 Davy made her professional stage debut on Broadway as one of the Female Saints in the April 1952 revival of Virgil Thomson's Four Saints in Three Acts at the Broadway Theatre.
 She returned to Broadway the following October to portray Susie in My Darlin' Aida at the Winter Garden Theatre with Elaine Malbin in the title role.
-In May 1954 she replaced Leontyne Price as Bess in a North American tour of George Gershwin's Porgy and Bess which was organized by impresarios Robert Breen and his wife Wilva Davis.
+In May 1954 she replaced Leontyne Price as Bess in a North American tour of Gershwin's Porgy and Bess which was organized by impresarios Robert Breen and his wife Wilva Davis.
 After completing its North American tour in Montreal, Davy went with the production to Europe for performances in Venice, Paris, London, and other cities in Belgium, Germany, Greece, Italy, Switzerland, and Yugoslavia.
 The company also made a stop at the Cairo Opera House in Egypt.
 She remained with the international tour through 1956, making further appearances in the Middle East, Africa, Russia, and Latin America.

 Davy met composer and conductor Victor de Sabata when the Porgy and Bess tour reached La Scala in Milan in 1955.
-Impressed with the young singer, he offered her the title role in Giuseppe Verdi's Aida for a return engagement at that house.
+Impressed with the young singer, he offered her the title role in Verdi's Aida for a return engagement at that house.
 Unfortunately, political upheaval in Italy led to the cancelation of her scheduled performance at the opera house, and her first appearance as Aida ended up being at the Opéra de Nice in 1957.
 Later that year she performed that role in concert with the New York Philharmonic at Lewisohn Stadium in New York with Barry Morell as Radamès and Elena Nikolaidi as Amneris.
-Aida was also her calling card at the Teatro Comunale in Bologna and the Croatian National Theatre in Zagreb in 1968.
+Aida was also her calling card at the Teatro Comunale in Bologna and the Croatian National Theatre, Zagreb, in 1968.